oddmario/zohodb.py/README.md

 ZohoDB.py allows extending this limit by creating multiple workbooks (spreadsheets) each with the same structure then adding the names of all the workbooks in the `WORKBOOKS` list of ZohoDB.py.
 That's it, ZohoDB.py handles the rest for you :)

-Make sure this suits your needs before attempting to do something quite big using it.

 ## The future of ZohoDB.py
 This project is currently a simple single-filed one that doesn't have any constructors, However I'm planning on turning this into a bigger project soon :)